Sky island

 Sky islands are isolated mountains surrounded by radically different lowland environments.
 The term originally referred to those found on the Mexican Plateau and has extended to similarly isolated high-elevation forests.
 The isolation has significant implications for these natural habitats.
 Endemism, altitudinal migration, and relict populations are some of the natural phenomena to be found on sky islands.

-The complex dynamics of species richness on sky islands draws attention from the discipline of biogeography, and likewise the biodiversity is of concern to conservation biology.
-One of the key elements of a sky island is separation by physical distance from the other mountain ranges, resulting in a habitat island, such as a forest surrounded by desert.
+The complex dynamics of species richness on sky islands draw attention from the discipline of biogeography, and likewise the biodiversity is of concern to conservation biology.
+One of the key elements of a sky island is separation by physical distance from other mountain ranges, resulting in a habitat island, such as a forest surrounded by desert.

 Some sky islands serve as refugia for boreal species stranded by warming climates since the last glacial period.
 In other cases, localized populations of plants and animals tend towards speciation, similar to oceanic islands such as the Galápagos Islands of Ecuador.